 - Toss to coat and let sit at room temperature for an hour or cover and chill for up to 12 hours.
 The longer the better!

-- When you're ready to serve, cut the pear/apple into half-inch cubes and toss into the green beans with the parsley and 1/2 of the seasoned pumpkin seeds.
-Top with the remaining pumpkin seeds and serve!
+- When you're ready to serve, cut the pear/apple into half-inch cubes and toss into the green beans with the parsley, 1/2 of the seasoned pumpkin seeds and 1/2 of the Sacha Inchi Seeds.
+Top with the remaining pumpkin/Sacha Inchi seeds and serve!

 The longer it marinates, the better.
 Feel free to make this recipe around lunch-time if you want to serve it for dinner.